fcostin/fcostin.github.com/fcostin.markdown

 1.  [weighted_median](https://github.com/fcostin/weighted_median) - a library to
     compute the weighted median, in C++.
+2.  [hangman_cpp](https://github.com/fcostin/hangman_cpp) - a program to figure
+    out who wins the game of "adversarial" hangman if both players play optimally.
+The code, written in C++, carries out a full depth alpha-beta pruned search over the whole game tree.
+There's a brief write up of the problem, the approach, and a partially complete table of computed results [over here](http://fcostin.github.com/hangman_results/).
+The cases I haven't
+    computed yet are the ones where the alpha-beta search didn't terminate after leaving my computer on overnight.
-2.  [abfc](https://github.com/fcostin/abfc) - a self hosting compiler for the esoteric [brainfuck](http://en.wikipedia.org/wiki/Brainfuck) language, targeting GNU assembly backends for `ia32` and `x86_64`.
+3.  [abfc](https://github.com/fcostin/abfc) - a self hosting compiler for the esoteric [brainfuck](http://en.wikipedia.org/wiki/Brainfuck) language, targeting GNU assembly backends for `ia32` and `x86_64`.
 Actually there are two compilers in this project - the second compiler is for a python DSL macro-language that targets brainfuck.
 This latter compiler, implemented in python, is used to generate the source of the former self-hosting brainfuck compiler.
 This sure beats writing the self-hosting brainfuck compiler in brainfuck by hand.
-3.  [abfc_hs](https://github.com/fcostin/abfc_hs) - a haskell port of the python DSL macro-language to brainfuck compiler.
-Includes a parser for the macro-language implemented using the lovely [Parsec](http://www.haskell.org/haskellwiki/Parsec) combinator library.
+4.  [abfc_hs](https://github.com/fcostin/abfc_hs) - a Haskell port of
+    [abfc]'s(https://github.com/fcostin/abfc) python DSL macro-language
+    to brainfuck compiler.
+Includes a parser for the macro-language implemented using the lovely [Parsec](http://www.haskell.org/haskellwiki/Parsec) combinator
+    library.

 ### other stuff